e-valuation/EvaP/docs/installation.rst

 This behavior is implemented by running a cronjob, which in turn triggers a management command.

-For example you could use a /etc/cron.hourly/evap lie
+For example you could use a /etc/cron.hourly/evap like

 ::